• Artist : Maryse Casol

 Graduate from the Istituto Tecnico Settore Tecnologico school in Campobasso, Mr. Bambino was also a Track and Field Champion in Europe in the 1960s before coming to Canada!

-Since February 2020, your painting Murmure de Cithare is exhibited at the Maison Christian Faure, Canada's #1 French pastry shop and central destination of the community to enjoy a café and croissants downtown Montreal, at 1225 Boulevard de Maisonneuve Ouest.
+From February 2020 to December 2021, your painting Murmure de Cithare was exhibited at the Maison Christian Faure downtown, Canada's #1 French pastry shop and central destination of the community to enjoy a café and croissants in Montreal, at 1225 Boulevard de Maisonneuve Ouest.

 From January 15 to March 1st, 2018, the painting Murmure de Cithare was exhibited in the lobby of the Sofitel Hotel Montreal, part of the Maryse Casol Enchanted Forest art exhibition, highlighting the paintings of the artist in time : a symphony of colours, inspiring to voyage, and to the philosophy!
 The Casol family had the honour to receive the presence of Rosina Bucci and Antonio Diverdis, both artists and professionals in the cinema and music industry.
 Thank you also to our friend Marc Pichot, director of the hotel, and to all the Sofitel family for your great service and for this wonderful opportunity!